Gabrielboudreau/CSPAT1/_posts/2022-11-9-reflection.md

 ### Bad

 My biggest drawbacks for this tri was catching after I was sick, and understanding of some key concepts.
 My hardest unit was loops and iteration.
 I need to work on a deeper understanding of this topic as it is very important, however how the elements of certain loops interacted with paramters presented and methods was a challenge.
 My other challenge was catching up on work I missed, and I almost entirely gave up on catching up as I was still very focused on the current work at hand.
+Organzation of personal site was also poorly done.

 ## Extra Credit Poster